hanwenzhang123/fullstack-note/README.md

 - `[a:0, b:1, c:2]` -> `[d:0, a:1, b:2, c:3]` - bad
 - `[d:unique key, a:0, b:1, c:2]` - good

-#### Shallow Compare vs Deep Compare
-- React.memo() does a shallow comparison of props and objects of props.

 #### SyntheticEvent
 - because we run react in different environment, so we want consistency across multiple broswer like a wrapper
 - consistency -> wrapper(basicEvent)